Learn about the advantages of communal water and wastewater services

 Municipal drinking water systems in much of the Province require Source Protection Plans.
 Are there any source protection requirements with communal systems?
 Thanks

-Keith Taylor asked about 2 months ago
+Keith Taylor asked 2 months ago

 Thank you for your question.
 Yes, any communal drinking water systems that are constructed in Frontenac County and will be owned publicly by the Frontenac Municipal Service Corporation will require amendments to one of our three local Source Protection Plans.